pip-services/pip-services-docs/content/en/python/commons/validate/_index.md

 Schema to validate arrays.

 #### [AtLeastOneExistsRule](at_least_one_exists_rule)
-Validation rule that check that at least one of the object properties is not null.
+Validation rule that check that at least one of the object properties is not None.

 #### [ExcludedRule](excluded_rule)
 Validation rule to check that value is excluded from the list of constants.